 Despite her teacher’s criticisms, Dolly received a printed certificate from the ‘School of Cookery’ at the end of the year, certifying that:

 ‘Dolly Youngein has attended the full course in Plain Cookery and has passed the Theoretical Examination’.

-Formalised cookery education programs had become increasingly influential since the 1880s, and many Australian cookbook authors such as Harriet Wicken (The Kingswood Cookery Book, 1885) and Margaret Pearson (Australian Cookery for the People, c1890), and Margaret A. Wylie (The Golden Wattle Cookery Book, 1926) highlighted their London ‘diplome‘ training credentials and/or their association with institutional cooking programs to add authority to their works.
+Formalised cookery education programs had become increasingly influential since the 1880s.
+English-trained cookery teachers made their way to Australia and became influential voices with locally published cookbooks.
+Margaret Pearson, Australian Cookery for the People (c1890), Harriet Wicken, whose recipes appear in Phillip’s Muskett’s Art of Living In Australia (1893) and Margaret A. Wylie, The Golden Wattle Cookery Book (1926), highlighted their London ‘diplome‘ training credentials and/or their association with institutional cooking programs to add authority to their works.

 Necessary skills for novices

 While there’s no evidence of Dolly cooking the recipes she recorded, the book tells us what type of dishes and techniques were deemed necessary for a novice cook, albeit of a young age, in the early 1900s.